 JH: Well, we send files around everyone adds to it.
 Michael, as the dictator he is, adds and takes away stuff.
 And at one point he says it is done.

 JH: How do you mean?

 JR: There is no direct competition between us.
-Nobody tries to impress the other, the usual group dynamic that will develop if we hang out together.
+Nobody tries to impress the other, which would usually be the group dynamic that would develop if we hang out together in a studio.